bunchc/blog/_posts/2020-10-12-Visually-Identify-Raspberry-Pi-In-A-Cluster.md

 categories: "led, iot, rpi, raspberry pi, cluster, k8s"
 ---

-# Visually Identify Raspberry Pi In A Cluster
+# Visually Identify Raspberry Pi

-I run a small Kubernetes cluster on about nine Raspberry Pi nodes, and while they take up much less space, finding a specific fail[ed|ing] node can be just as challenging as finding a random server in a datacenter.
+I run a small Kubernetes cluster on about nine Raspberry Pi nodes, and while they take up much less space, finding a specific fail(ed|ing) node can be just as challenging as finding a random server in a datacenter.
 Good news is, you can make one of the onboard LEDs flash to give you an idea of which node it is.

+    asdf

 ## Make the node blink